jncraton/web-apps-cpsc2330/lectures/03-heading-paragraphs.md

 - Provides a title for a page
 - Commonly shown in browser tab
-- Provide within the `<head>` element
+- Lives within the `<head>` element

 ## head

 - Includes global page data
 - May include `<meta>` elements holding page metadata
-- Often include style information
+- Often includes style information
 - Not rendered by the user agent

 ## charset